MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-to-conversations-webparts.md

     1. In **Number of conversations to show**, select the number based on how much space the feed should use on the page.

+3. **Delete the old feed and publish the new one**
-    1. When you're done setting up the new feed, delete the old feed using the trash can on the top edge of the feed.
+    1. When you're done setting up the new feed, delete the old feed using the trash can on the top left edge.

     1. Publish the page.